 June 13-20, 2020 installation and health and hygiene education has been postponed due to COVID-19 travel restrictions.
 We hope to reschedule in mid-2021.

 May 21- June 2, 2020 install has been postponed due to COVID-19 travel restrictions.
 Rescheduled for May, 2021.

 May 23- June 6, 2020 install has been postponed due to COVID-19 travel restrictions.
 Rescheduled for May, 2021.

 Rio Jubal, Ecuador

 Site investigation for April 2020 was postponed due to COVID-19 travel restrictions.
-The installation and health and hygiene education was scheduled for September, 2020 but will change to a site investigation if travel is permitted this fall to make sure the construction of the water room is complete.
+The installation and health and hygiene education was scheduled for September, 2020 but has been postponed due to COVID-19 travel restrictions.
+It has been rescheduled for September, 2021.

 Agua Viva has big plans for 2021.
 Including the four postponed installation trips, New Covenants have been signed and we are preparing for the following installations: